Ralph Johns

 Buddy List top

-Ok so iChat is up and running with your Real Name or Screen Name across the top (It is now a drop dwon to change between the two) but no Buddies and you want to add them.
+Ok so iChat is up and running with your Real Name or Screen Name across the top (It is now a drop down to change between the two) but no Buddies and you want to add them.

 To be clear these are AIM valid Buddy Names to the Buddy List that logs in to AIM - as the Bonjour one uses your other Mac's (Or Macs on your LAN) Address Books to say who is On-Line when they have iChat open.

-BUddy List Bottom
+Buddy List Bottom

 At the bottom of the Buddy List are several buttons and the + one is the one that opens the Add Buddy dialogue windows.

-Anyway use this (Plus) Button by clicking it.
+Anyway, use this (Plus) Button by clicking it.

 It will make this window slide out of the top of the Buddy List - you can just see the Red, Amber and Green window controls and the title of the window in this picture below.